seanreed1111/sql-recipes/recipes.md

 +---------+---+-------+---------+---------+---------+
 ```

 ## COUNT( ) is somewhat different with regard to NULL values than the other aggregate functions.
 Like other aggregate functions, COUNT( expr ) counts only non-NULL values, but COUNT(*) counts rows, regardless of their content.
-You can see the difference between the forms of COUNT( ) like this:
+You can see the difference BETWEEN the forms of COUNT( ) like this:

 ```sql
 SELECT